mlaursen/react-md/docs/src/components/Components/Avatars/README.md

 - a `FontIcon`,
 - a letter

-An avatar can be created by providing a `src` prop pointing to the url of the image.
+An avatar can be created by providing a `src` prop pointing to the URL of the image.
 When an avatar is an image, the `alt` or `role="presentation"` props should be provided for accessibility.